 Hopper Communities submitted a Grading Study for discussion purposes during the May 9, 2019 City Council meeting.

 - Street connectivity – City staff requested a stub out to connect north phases of the project to South Beverly to facilitate access to Hwy 24/27.
 In addition, 2 (two) other stub outs were requested to the adjacent property on the north of Elm Street portion of the project.
-The revised site plan will be posted here once available.
+The revised sketch plan will be posted here once available.

-- Open Space & Amenities – The open space proposed remains unchanged at 40 acres or 33% of the entire site.
+- Open Space & Amenities – The open space proposed remains unchanged at 40 acres or 33% of the entire property site.
 The amenities will include at least 1 play ground and one dog or pocket park.

 - Mockingbird Ln. connectivity – The subdivision is still planned to connect to Mockingbird Lane.
 However, the road will be barricaded until the project is complete to avoid construction vehicles traveling on Mockingbird Ln. and other neighboring streets.